OPALX-project/OPALX-project.github.io/FFA.md

 # Tracking through an analytical vertical FFA field map

-OPAL can track through a vertical FFA field.
+OPAL can track through a vertical FFA field, where the orbit moves vertically as the energy increases.
+This is unlike a conventional hFFA where the orbit moves radially.
 There is an example of OPAL with a vertical FFA field here (OPAL >2.4.0 only):

 [example_4-OPAL2.4.0.tar.gz](uploads/a984d433c09ffe2fc2c7b1c70dc889fe/example_4-OPAL2.4.0.tar.gz)